Scaling of highly excited Schr\"odinger-Poisson eigenstates and universality of their rotation curves: Introduction

 \section{Introduction}

-The Schr\"odinger-Poisson model is currently the leading description of dark matter distributions around galaxies \citep{Matos2024,Hui2017}.
-Based on the assumption of ultralight particles \citep{Hui2017,Ruffini1969,Baldeschi1983,Sin1994,Ji1994}, it describes the evolution of a matter field $\psi(t,x)$ via the Schr\"odinger equation, where $|\psi|^2(t,x)$ represents the dark matter particle density distribution.
-The particles are subjected to self-gravity, which is modeled through a Poisson potential $\phi(t,x)$, with the particle density $|\psi|^2(t,x)$ acting as the source.
+The Schr\"odinger-Poisson model, or Schr\"odinger-Newton model, embeds a nonlinear, nonlocal effect in a Schr\"odinger dynamics through the coupling with a Newtonian potential.
+It describes the evolution of a scalar matter field $\psi(t,x)$ via the Schr\"odinger equation, where $|\psi|^2(t,x)$ represents the matter density distribution of the field.
+The matter field is subjected to self-gravity, which is modeled through a Poisson potential $\phi(t,x)$, with the density $|\psi|^2(t,x)$ acting as the source.
 In dimensionless form, the system reads: